pattichis/projects/README.md

 [GitHub developed by Prof. Marios Pattichis](https://github.com/pattichis/AIML)

 For more advanced work, refer to the Google Colab notebooks developed for [Hands on Machine Learning by Aurélien Géron](https://github.com/ageron/handson-mlp).
 You can install the demos locally on your machine using [his installation instructions](https://github.com/ageron/handson-mlp/blob/main/INSTALL.md).
 His book titled <i>Hands-on Machine Learning with Scikit-Learn and Pytorch: Concepts, Tools, and Techniques To...
 Build Intelligent Systems</i>
-can be accessed for free through [UNM library links to book, O'Reilly books, IEEE, etc](https://libguides.unm.edu/computer-science)
+can be accessed for free through [UNM library links to O'Reilly books, IEEE, etc](https://libguides.unm.edu/computer-science)

 ## Sample Projects

-* Audio classification by Benjamin Metzner
+* <b>Audio classification by Benjamin Metzner.</b>
 This GitHub demonstrates the new required format for GitHub projects for ECE 551.<br>
 There are separate modules for data loading, training, and testing.<br>
 [Audio classification project based on separate modules](https://github.com/bman222112/ECE551)